tonethar/IGME-330-Spring-2023/notes/command-line-tips.md

 ## III.
 Demo

-- We'll be demoing these activities in the video
+- We'll be demoing the use of the most common Unix file system commands
-- Below are some of the commands we'll be using in the demo
+- Below are some of the commands we'll be trying out

 ### III-A. Unix File Management Commands